Do I Recommend Optavia?

 - Coach Consistency Bonus: This offers bonuses for maintaining levels of volume for three consecutive months.
 The lowest tier is 2,000 in volume and gives you $250 as a bonus.
 The highest is 6,000 in volume and gives a $1,000 bonus.
 You can get the bonus up to four times every 12 months.

 - Client Acquisition Bonus: If you recruit five new clients or coaches and sell 1,000 in volume within your first 30 days, you earn a one-time bonus of $100.

 The bonuses would be tough to hit, especially for new distributors.
-Still, the pattern is impressive.
-Optavia offers more potential for sales-based income than most companies that I’ve seen.
-This creates the chance to simply focus on sales and customer support, skipping the recruitment stage altogether.
+Still, I actually kind of like the compensation plan.
+Optavia offers more potential for sales-based income than most companies that I’ve seen, and they encourage coaches to be involved in the weight loss process.

-There seems to be no need to buy products yourself on a monthly basis, which is fantastic.
+Plus, there seems to be no need to buy products yourself on a monthly basis, which is fantastic.
 Lots of network marketing companies require that you put yourself on autoship, which quickly eats into any profits you generate.